Alberto Rey: Autogeographical Series and Floating Series ( 1985-1987)

 The Autogeographical Series drew from Rey's experiences in graduate school and often directly represented the places he lived in.
-An example from this body of work is “Holy Angels Church and Chair” which was collected by the Burchfield-Penney Arts Center in 1987.
+An example from this body of work is "Holy Angels Church and Chair" which was collected by the Burchfield Penney Arts Center in 1987.
 The Floating Series took a more surreal approach to the same topic by incorporating his own dream language and depicted these land and cityscapes from a bird's-eye-view perspective.
 The series aims to depict the more transitory and non-permanent aspects of memory and dreaming.
-An example from this series is “Transitions” (completed 1988) and was collected into the Castellani Art Museum of Niagara University in Buffalo, NY.
+An example from this series is "Transitions" (completed 1988) and was collected into the Castellani Art Museum of Niagara University in Buffalo, NY.

 Documentaries

-"BAGMATI (Biological Regionalism: Bagmati River, Kathmandu Valley, Nepal)", Color Video, 32:14 run-time, 2016–2017.
+"BAGMATI (Biological Regionalism: Bagmati River, Kathmandu Valley, Nepal)", Color Video, 2016–2017.
 This video documents the Bagmati River Art Project and includes interviews with health professionals, community members, and lawmakers.
 Included are traditional Nepalese folk songs and a commissioned song about the river.
 Screened 2017 at the Open Village Festival, Brussels, Belgium and in 2016 at the Siddhartha Gallery, in Kathmandu, Nepal.

-"Biological Regionalism: Atlantic Cod," black and white video, 10:00 run-time, 2007.
-This video was created for a residency at the Peabody Essex Museum in Salem, MA.
+"Biological Regionalism: Atlantic Cod" (2007), black and white video, was created for a residency at the Peabody Essex Museum in Salem, MA.
 The artist explores a brief history of the Atlantic cod and its influence on the economy of New England.
 It screened in 2007 at the Peabody Essex Museum in Salem, MA.

-The 2006 black and white video “Primal Connections” (18:40 run-time) investigates how people in the modern age make meaningful connections to nature.
+Primal Connections" (2006) investigates how people in the modern age make meaningful connections to nature.
 This video was screened and acquired into the permanent collection of the MEIAC in Spain in 2013.
 It screened in 2013 at the Extremeño e Iberoamericano de Arte Contemporáneo (Extremaduran and Latin American Museum of Contemporary Art), in 2008 at Washington and Lee University, and in 2006 at the Rochester Contemporary Gallery.

-The 2005 black and white video “An Unkept Promise” (19:00 run-time) details the emotional journey of Rey taking his first return trip to his home country of Cuba 36 years after emigrating with his family as a child.
-These aforementioned videos were all screened and acquired into the permanent collection of the MEIAC in 2013.
+"An Unkept Promise" (2005) details the emotional journey of Rey taking his first return trip to his home country of Cuba 36 years after emigrating with his family as a child.
 This video was screened at many different venues and was acquired into the permanent collection of the MEIAC in Spain in 2013.